 Fibromyalgia is a common rheumatologic disorder that is often difficult to treat effectively.
 Smith et al. reported on four patients diagnosed with fibromyalgia syndrome for two to 17 years, all of whom had undergone multiple treatment modalities with limited success.
 All had completed, or nearly completed, resolution of their symptoms within months after eliminating monosodium glutamate or monosodium glutamate plus aspartame from their diets.
 All had recurrence of symptoms whenever monosodium glutamate was ingested (232).

 Although reports of adverse reactions are growing, there seems to be no incentive to publish case studies or case reports in the medical literature.
 No one compensates physicians for writing up case studies.
-Moreover, the FDA has collected, but never solicited, reports of adverse reactions to monosodium glutamate and other MSG-containing ingredients, and does not publish those reports that it does receive.
-There are studies that warn of hazards of MSG-ingestion, but they are studies of pathophysiology related to glutamate, not studies of adverse reactions per se.
+Moreover, the FDA has collected, but never solicited, reports of adverse reactions to monosodium glutamate and other free glutamate-containing ingredients, and does not publish those reports that it does receive.
+There are studies that warn of hazards of food additive MSG and free glutamate ingestion, but they are studies of pathophysiology related to glutamate, not studies of adverse reactions per se.
 The one exception may be the work of He et al. who found that weight gain and obesity are related to ingestion of monosodium glutamate (236).

 Tollefson concluded, after considering all of the material available to her, that, "...there was nothing...submitted...to suggest that MSG is a human health hazard."
 The fact that Tollefson chose to regard all of the cases presented as non-indicative of sensitivity to MSG says nothing about the facts.

 Additional reports of adverse reactions have been shared with the Truth in Labeling Campaign.
 Examples will be found at Consumers Tell Us…